vicsam/profile/README.md

-# profile
+# Profile

-A new Flutter project.
+A flutter that diaplays my Profile picture, name and a link to my github profile

 ## Getting Started